mattheww/gomill/gomill_docs/settings.rst

   String or list of strings

-  This is the only required :setting-cls:`Player` arguments.
+  This is the only required :setting-cls:`Player` argument.
 It can be specified either as the first argument, or using a keyword :samp:`command="{...}"`.
 It specifies the executable which will provide the player, and its command line arguments.